Boricua Popular Army: Águila Blanca

 On September 12, 1983, in an operation entitled Águila Blanca ("White Eagle", the nickname of José Maldonado Román) an EPB agent part of the Los Taínos cell named Víctor Manuel Gerena took over the Wells Fargo depot located in West Hartford, Connecticut, stealing a total of seven million dollars.

 In 1984, Carlos Rodríguez Rodríguez was convicted on bank fraud charges and became an FBI informant in exchange for a lower sentence.
 However, due to the EPB's policies of anonymity, most of the information was hampered by the use of codenames and useless for the investigation.
 During this time, there were internal issues between Segarra and group leaders Ojeda and Avelino González, with the first being considered inefficient by the others and general concern arising from his reputation as an unfaithful husband.
 On January 25, 1985, the EPB detonated a bomb in an empty United States Courthouse, later noting that it was a tribute to Juan Antonio Corretjer.

 Strategically, the group experienced internal divisions between a faction that argued for more offensive and another that wanted to tread lightly in order to avoid justifying the classification of terrorism.
 While the pacifist faction carried damage control and held two toy giveaways for Three Kings Day in Puerto Rico, Ojeda was removed from the political branch on June 4, 1985, due to these conflicts, being only left in charge of his unit.
 Besides the boldness of the action, the EPB strategists were also unsatisfied when Ramírez failed to account for food expenses in his report.

+Bombings of federal buildings

-Following the indictments against 19 members for the 1983 Wells Fargo heist, the EPB continued operations and on October 28, 1986, joined the FARP and the Volunteers in planting two explosives in a Navy recruit center and a National Guard Building as a warning not to use Puerto Rico as a training center for the Contras of Nicaragua and plans to introduce a logging industry at El Yunque.
+Following the indictments against 19 members for the Águila Blanca heist, the EPB continued operations.
+On October 28, 1986, they joined the FARP and the Volunteers in planting eight bombs in militarily sites across Puerto Rico.
+Two of the bombs exploded, one outside a recruiting station in Fajardo and another outside Fort Buchanan, a partly deactivated Army base in San Juan.
+The EPB indicated that the explosions were a protest against the use Puerto Rico as a training center for the Contras of Nicaragua and plans to introduce a commercial logging at El Yunque National Forest park.
+The attacks followed the bombing of a post office in Guánica and Cidra by the Volunteers, who targeted post offices and Army recruiting stations on January 6, 1986.
+The Guerrilla Forces of Liberation also carried out bomb explosions in post offices, recruiting centers, and a department store to protest against the "colonial situation" of Puerto Rico during the visit of King Juan Carlos of Spain to the archipelago and island on May 25, 1987.